 In his book Fox Tossing, Octopus Wrestling and Other Forgotten Sports, Edward Brooke-Hitching has brought together a wealth of bizarre sports and pastimes from history that seem just bonkers today.

-We’ll take a look at ten of the strangest in the below, along with an extra one that we at TVN just love.
+We’ll take a look at some of the strangest in the below, along with an extra one that we at TVN just love.

 When Spike Webb became a boxing coach at the United States Naval Academy in 1919, he decided to establish the Navy Junior Boxing Program for the sons of officers and civilians serving there.